hartwigmedical/hmftools/serve/README.md

  - Known amplifications and deletions
  - Known hotspots (specific mutations on specific loci)
  - Known codons (codons for which generic mutations are implied to be pathogenic)
- - Known exons (exons for which specific mutations are applied to be pathogenic)
+ - Known exons (exons for which specific mutations are implied to be pathogenic)

-SERVE can be configured to generate its output either for reference genome version 37 or version 38.

 ## Extraction of genomic events and characteristics from knowledgebases